qoherent/ria-hub-docs/docs/content/.Development/migrations.md

 # Migration Features

-Complete migrations were introduced in Gitea 1.9.0.
-It defines two interfaces to support migrating repository data from other Git host platforms to Gitea or, in the future, migrating Gitea data to other Git host platforms.
+Complete migrations were introduced in RIA Hub 1.9.0.
+It defines two interfaces to support migrating repository data from other Git host platforms to RIA Hub or, in the future, migrating RIA Hub data to other Git host platforms.

-Currently, migrations from GitHub, GitLab, and other Gitea instances are implemented.
+Currently, migrations from GitHub, GitLab, and other RIA Hub instances are implemented.

-First of all, Gitea defines some standard objects in packages [modules/migration](https://github.com/go-gitea/gitea/tree/main/modules/migration).
+First of all, RIA Hub defines some standard objects in packages [modules/migration](https://github.com/go-gitea/gitea/tree/main/modules/migration).
 They are `Repository`, `Milestone`, `Release`, `ReleaseAsset`, `Label`, `Issue`, `Comment`, `PullRequest`, `Reaction`, `Review`, `ReviewComment`.

 ## Downloader Interfaces